A NSW Government website

 • developers seeking to offset their project’s unavoidable impacts on biodiversity by acquiring credits.

-• the NSW Biodiversity Conservation Trust seeking to secure offsets for developers who have paid into the Biodiversity Conservation Fund.
+• the Biodiversity Conservation Trust seeking to secure offsets for developers who have paid into the Biodiversity Conservation Fund.

 Demand for biodiversity credits